 On July 12th, 1870 the Eagle Hill Baptist Church was organized and met for the first time in the Woodrum log school house located in the Eagle Hill settlement.
 This first location is approximately two miles east of the present location of First Baptist Everman.
 It was in 1877 that the church relocated to Enon and was renamed Enon Baptist Church and in 1907, the church moved again to the new settlement of Everman and became the Everman Baptist church.

 On November 3, 1950, the old church building was destroyed by fire and a new church building was built in 1951 at our current location of 501 West Barron Ave and renamed the First Baptist Church of Everman.
-During the next thirty years, the church added educational facilities and experienced significant growth.
-In 1981, a note burning ceremony was a highlight; the church was debt free.
+Over the next thirty years, the church added educational facilities and experienced significant membership growth.
+In 1981, a note burning ceremony was a highlight; the church became debt free.

 Throughout the years, there have been pastors who supplied leadership in the areas of mission emphasis, outreach, and evangelism.
 Interim pastors provided transitional leadership and blessed us all.
 There have been ministers of music, youth, evangelism who have inspired us.
-As a church, we are grateful for the pioneer Baptists who chartered Eagle Hill Baptist Church over a 144 years ago and for the leaders who brought us along the way.
+As God’s church, we are grateful for the pioneer Baptists who chartered Eagle Hill Baptist Church over a 147 years ago and for the leaders who lead us along the way.